badger-cash/badger-mobile/SMOKE_TESTS.md

 - [ ] Attempt sending an invalid amount
 - [ ] Attempt sending a token from a wallet with 0 BCH balance
 - [ ] Send Max of an SLP token
-- [ ] Send Max of BCH balance, fr om a wallet which contains 1+ SLP tokens
+- [ ] Send Max of BCH balance, from a wallet which contains 1+ SLP tokens

 ## Open from URI's